30 Ways Tap Water Could Ruin Your Health

 There are no regulations within the SDWA that directly address pharmaceutical residues in water supply.
 According to a U.S. Geological Survey study, "Effluents from two wastewater treatment plants (WWTPs) that receive discharge from pharmaceutical manufacturing facilities (PMFs) had 10 to 1000 times higher concentrations of pharmaceuticals than effluents from 24 WWTPs across the nation that do not receive PMF discharge."
 In most cases, only trace amounts of these drugs are found in the water and are not enough to produce negative health effects for users.

-The Remedy Rx: If you want to ensure your home's tap water doesn't contain any trace amounts of pharmaceutical or illegal drugs, you can use a water filter at home.
+The Rx: If you want to ensure your home's tap water doesn't contain any trace amounts of pharmaceutical or illegal drugs, you can use a water filter at home.
 The Natural Resources Defense Council is encouraging pharmaceutical companies to produce more "eco-friendly" drugs and to dispose of their excess product responsibly.
 The EPA has also added 10 pharmaceutical compounds to its watchlist to investigate potential harmful effects.
 Eventually, legislation may be passed that sets maximum contamination levels in the public water supply.

 You could experience gastrointestinal problems